-Garages for Residential Buildings shall be located on Service Streets or at the rear of residential buildings with pull-through garages where the garage door is set back behind the rear façade of the main structure.
+Garages for Residential Buildings shall be located on Service Streets or at the rear of residential buildings with pull-through garages where the garage door is set back behind the rear facade of the main structure.
 If front-loaded garages or carports are utilized on residential uses, the garages and carports shall be no greater than 12 feet wide and set back at least 20 feet measured from the face of the main structure closest to the garage/carport.

-Front-loaded garages on residential lots less than 40 feet wide shall not be allowed.
+Front-loaded garages on residential lots less than $40\ \text{feet}$ wide shall not be allowed.

-Town homes and courtyard apartments shall utilize garages with access from Service Streets only.
+Town homes and courty and apartments shall utilize garages with access from Service Streets only.

-7.3.6 Encroachments

-Pedestrian Priority "A" 50% of the depth of the sidewalk or 10'

-Street / Civic Space (whichever is less)

-Street / Civic Space (see #9)

-Pedestrian Priority "B" 50% of the depth of the sidewalk or 10'

-Street (whichever is less)

-(see #9)

-Service Street Encroachments allowed over any required

-setbacks

-No encroachments permitted over the

-property line on to a Service Street R-O-W

-Encroachments allowed over any required

-Rear and side setbacks

-Real and side No encroachments permitted over the

-property line
+7.3.6 Encroachments Pedestrian Priority "A" Street / Civic Space 50% of the depth of the sidewalk or 10' (whichever is less) (see #9) Pedestrian Priority "B" Street 50% of the depth of the sidewalk or 10' (whichever is less) (see #9) Service Street Encroachments allowed over any required setbacks No encroachments permitted over the property line on to a Service Street R-O-W Rear and side Encroachments allowed over any required setbacks No encroachments permitted over the property line construction from the existing single-family detached residential use.
+Transition Area 35' (min.)
+Max.
+Building Height within Transition Area 2 stories V